Sunn Express Oriental Spa couldn't be less interesting, as storefronts shops in a suburban strip mall go.

 "Why don't these people here let us know what they are doing there?" asked Doris Edwards, a community activist who lives on Clydesdale Road.
 "It seems odd that this business, a new business, would do so little advertising."

-Inside the business -- one has to ring a bell inside the vestibule to gain entrance -- a customer is ushered past the reception area and down corridors lined with small rooms.
+Inside the establishment -- one has to ring a bell inside the vestibule to gain entrance -- a customer is ushered past the reception area and down corridors lined with small rooms.
 Inside the rooms are what appear to be standard beds, towels, rolled pillows and clinical-looking stands and shelves.

 Asked about what can be done for neck and back pain, a woman who greeted the customer answered that she could perform a "finger-tip" massage or a "full-body" shampoo.

 The woman, who was wearing a kimono-style dress, quoted the cost of the services as $60 for an hour or $40 for a half-hour treatment.

 Frederick Baumgardner of Wheaton is listed as Sunn Express' resident agent in state corporation records.
 He could not be reached for comment yesterday.

 A woman who answered the phone yesterday afternoon at the spa passed the phone to a man who identified himself as an infrequent customer.

 "Everybody here has a license," said the man, who identified himself as John Jones.
 "I know all of the girls who work here, and I've seen their licenses."

 Maryland does not yet issue licenses for massage therapists, according to the state Department of Health and Mental Hygiene.